ChristineTwin/accountable/project_proposal.md

 # Task 1 - Project Proposal
-## Project Requirements fore Reference
+## Project Requirements for Reference
 - The project must be able to create, read, update and delete data from the chosen database.
 The executed operations should be driven from user input.
 - The user interface for the project may be a simple command line argument project, a web page or a GUI-based project.
 The user interface provides access to the database and determines the operations that are executed on the data.
 If you are working on another front-end project for another course, these could be combined.
 - The basic assumption is that your project will use PostgreSQL as your DBMS.
 If you plan to use a NoSQL database or a different relational database, you must specify which database you are using in this proposal.
 We will work with you to define a corresponding grading rubric for your project.
 The teaching team will need to approve your NoSQL database choice.
 Seeking that approval early will provide a greater likelihood of success